 4 things where Gutenberg is superior to TinyMCE

-Since the release of WordPress 5.0, millions of WP users have had to decide whether to use Gutenberg or the classic editor (aka TinyMCE).
-TinyMCE may seem like the safe choice at first - but according to Bud Kraus, you shouldn't underestimate Gutenberg's advantages and potential!
+Since the release of WordPress 5.0, millions of WP users have had to decide whether to use Gutenberg or the classic editor (also known as TinyMCE).
+While TinyMCE seems to be the safe choice at first - according to Bud Kraus you should not underestimate Gutenberg's advantages and potential!

 The best WordPress dev tools from 2018

-Johna Paolino, product designer at the New York Times, has compiled the benefits of CSS Grid for designers as well as helpful resources for self-study: "This technology removes a lot of the limitations that existed in CSS to date.
+Johna Paolino, product designer at The New York Times, has summarized the benefits of CSS Grid for designers, as well as helpful resources for self-study: "This technology removes a lot of the limitations that existed in CSS to date.
 But CSS Grid is not just a tool for front-end developers; designers can now think about web layout in new ways."